-A second key point to be aware of is that there are differences between individuals in their emotional temperaments.
-Although all mice have negative emotion systems, some mice will have negative emotional systems that are much more sensitive/easily triggered, give more intense responses, and are more difficult to sooth after activation.
+A second key point: there are differences between individuals in their emotional temperaments.
+Although all mice have negative emotion systems, some mice will have negative emotional systems that are much more sensitive, easily triggered, give more intense responses, and are more difficult to sooth after activation.
 Because we are mammals, the same holds for people.

-3. There are two broad systems of emotions, negative and positive.
+- There are two broad systems of emotions, negative and positive.
 Negative emotions signal threat to needs and goals and energize avoidance.
-Positive emotions signal opportunity to meet needs and goals and energize approach.
+Positive emotions signal the opportunity to meet needs and goals and energize approach.

 Part II: Placing Emotions on the Map of Human Consciousness

-To see why, consider the following example.
-Johnny is a seven year old learning how to ride his bike.
+Why?
+Consider the following example.
+Johnny is age 7 and learning how to ride his bike.
 He falls and scrapes his knee and runs over to his dad, crying.
 Think about the impact of his father’s response if he says, “Stop crying.
 Boys don't cry.
-Don’t be a wimp!”, as opposed to “I am so sorry you are hurt!
+Don’t be a wimp!”
+As opposed to, “I am so sorry you are hurt!
 Let me give you a hug.”
 The different responses mean very different things for how such feelings will be expressed in the future.
 And, as Johnny grows into an adolescent, it will have strong implications for how he privately judges his own feelings.

 Here is a working map of human consciousness, called the tripartite model.
 It is central to understanding emotions and the reactions and conflicts that people have about them.
 As you can see, there is an experiential self, which is where core emotions reside, there is a private self, which is the narrator explaining and judging the core feelings, and there is a public self, which is what folks share with others.

-The central point here is that there is a powerful, complicated relationship between primary emotions as generated by the experiential system and how they are judged and related to by the private self-consciousness system and by the public/interpersonal system (i.e., reactions of others).
+The central point here is that there is a powerful, complicated relationship between primary emotions as generated by the experiential system and how they are judged and related to by the private self-consciousness system and by the public/interpersonal system (reactions of others).

 Part III: How Maladaptive Emotional Processing Occurs

-Before proceeding to spell out some trouble that follows from judging feelings, I want to be clear here that there are very good reasons to sometimes judge feelings negatively (I return to this issue at the end of this blog).
-Keep in mind that feelings are primitive, animalistic response sets that orient the individual toward action.
-Shame orients you to submit, anger to punish other, fear to run away.
-In contrast to such simple impulses, human society often requires very complex, long term responses.
-If one were to act on raw emotional impulses, much trouble can follow; thus, there is often good logic that drives our judgment of “overly” emotional responses.
+Before proceeding to spell out some trouble that follows from judging feelings, I want to be clear here that there are very good reasons to sometimes judge feelings negatively (I return to this at the end of this blog).
+Feelings are primitive, animalistic response sets that orient the individual toward action.
+Shame orients you to submit, anger to punish others, fear to run away.
+In contrast to such simple impulses, human society often requires complex, long-term responses.
+If one were to act on raw emotional impulses, trouble can follow; thus, there is often good logic that drives our judgment of “overly” emotional responses.

-Now let’s consider what happens if someone is trying to block negative emotions all the time.
-More and more mental energy will go into jamming more and more emotions back stage.
-Moreover, the self-consciousness system will very likely use increasingly harsh and critical language to inhibit the feelings (“Stop feeling this way!”
-“What is wrong with you!?”; “This is pointless, stop being so stupid”).
+Let’s consider what happens if someone is trying to block negative emotions all the time.
+More and more mental energy will go into jamming more and more emotions backstage.
+Moreover, the self-consciousness system will very likely use increasingly harsh and critical language to inhibit the feelings—“Stop feeling this way!”
+“What is wrong with you!?”
+“This is pointless, stop being so stupid”.
 Not only do these elements inhibit the original feeling, but they also generate core feelings in and of themselves.
 That is, the core feeling self will feel wounded and judged by the self-consciousness system, which creates a bad intrapsychic cycle, a cycle where an individual turns against themselves, which can easily lead to depression.

-Hopefully, this brings into view how the maladaptive processing of emotions might result clinically significant problems.
-Let me add two more pieces.
+Hopefully, this brings into view how the maladaptive processing of emotions might result in clinically significant problems.
+Here are two more pieces.
 First, as noted in the description of basic emotions, people differ in terms of the sensitivity of their negative emotion system.
 This is called “trait neuroticism”.
-Individuals high in trait neuroticism are thus particularly likely to struggle with these issues, because they are regularly having stronger negative feelings than those around them, which can create complicated interpersonal dynamics, especially if folks don’t have a good frame for understanding this (and often they do not).
+Individuals high in trait neuroticism are thus particularly likely to struggle with these problems because they are regularly having stronger negative feelings than those around them, which can create complicated interpersonal dynamics, especially if folks don’t have a good frame for understanding this (often, they do not).

 Part IV: Adaptive Emotional Processing Means Finding the Emotional Sweet Spot